kamalbuilds/SmartNFTs/README.md

 3. XDC and Submit to Alliance for Best Startup Idea

-4. Chainlink Automation
+4. Chainlink Automation and CCIP

-We are using Chainlink CCIP to get the product NFTs on any chain the user wants
+We are using Chainlink CCIP to get the product NFTs on any chain the user wants.

 5. Ethereum Foundation - Best use of Anon Aadhaar SDK
 Authorised Indian citizens to buy the NFTs

-6. Deploy on Scroll, Mantle , Celo and PolygonZKevm- Defi App , Arbitrium , X1 OKX
+6. Project live on Scroll, Mantle , Celo , PolygonZKevm , Arbitrium and X1 OKX Testnet Chain

 ## Mantle
 ERC6551Registery - https://explorer.testnet.mantle.xyz/address/0xc220Fe2cAFfcAF2c333E6Ba5C12E03B28D2fe6f6/contracts#address-tabs